minxola/minxola/README.md

 - I am a Engineer, Food Engineer, but I love code `<code>`
 - 👀 I’m interested in Web Design, Data Science and IT
 - 💞️ I’m looking to collaborate as a Data Analyst on any project about technology
-- 📫 How to reach me m.me/minxola
+- 📫 Talk with me in m.me/minxola

 <!---
 minxola/minxola is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.